THE GENDER ELECTION

 WHEN Julia Gillard announces the date for next year's federal poll, Australia's female Prime Minister will be fighting not just for the Labor government's survival but also the first serious gender election in our history.
-One of many things for which this extraordinary political year will be remembered is the virulent "gender war".
-It is a new phenomenon in federal politics, partly a function of having a woman prime minister, but by no means totally explained by that.

 To have the full-scale gender conflict that we've seen, we needed not just a Julia Gillard but a Tony Abbott as well.